FabioXimenes/FabioXimenes/README.md

 <h2 align="center"> 👋 Hey there!
 I'm Fábio </h2>

-#### I'm a final year mechatronics engineering student passionate about programming and learning new technologies
+#### I'm a final year mechatronics engineering student at IFCE.
+In the past two years I've been working with computer vision and artificial intelligence applications, mainly applied to biomedical engineering, using python.
+I'm passionate about programming and learning new technologies.

 - 🔭 I’m currently working at **[LAPISCO](https://lapisco.ifce.edu.br)**
 - 🌱 I’m currently learning **Dart/Flutter and other stuff**